Skip to content

 Discomfort is information, not an emergency.

-The tightness in your chest, the ache in your jaw, the restlessness at 3 a.m.
-These are not problems to solve.
-They are the body's honest reporting.
-Learning to stay with discomfort, without numbing or fixing, is the beginning of self-trust.
+The tightness in your chest, the ache in your jaw, the restlessness at 3 a.m.: the body's honest reporting, not problems to be solved.
+Learning to stay with discomfort, without numbing or fixing, is where self-trust begins.

 5. 05

-You do not owe anyone a recovery arc.
+You do not owe anyone a recovery story.
 The body heals in spirals, in setbacks, in seasons.
 Some of the most important work happens in the weeks when nothing appears to change.

 6. 06

-A boundary is not a rejection.
-It is the structure that makes genuine connection possible.
+A boundary can feel like rejection to the person meeting it.
+Really it is the structure that makes genuine connection possible.
 The people who respect your limits are the ones worth keeping close.

 7. 07